 - 1. The first step reads the source page.
 The operation copies all 2112 bytes from the page into the data buffer.
 It requires: - 1 bus write cycle to set up the command - 5 bus write cycles to input the source page address - 1 bus write cycle to issue the confirm command code - 2.
-When the device returns to the ready state (Ready/Busy High), optional data readout is allowed by pulsing R; the next bus write cycle of the command is given with the 5 bus cycles to input the target page address.
-The address A18 in x8 devices (A17 in x16 devices) must be the same for the source and target page - 3.
-Then, the Confirm command is issued to start the P/E/R controller.
+When the device returns to the ready state (ready/busy High), optional data readout is allowed by pulsing \overline{R} ; the next bus write cycle of the command is given with the 5 bus cycles to input the target page address.
+See Table 11 for the addresses that must be the same for the source and target page. - 3.
+Issue the confirm command to start the P/E/R controller.

-To see the data input cycle for modifying the source page and an example of the copy back program operation, refer to Figure 13: Copy back program (without readout of data).
+To see the data input cycle for modifying the source page and an example of the copy back program operation, refer to Figure 14: Copy back program (without readout of data).

-Figure 15: Page copy back program with random data input shows a data input cycle to modify a portion or a multiple distant portion of the source page.
+Figure 16: Page copy back program with random data input shows a data input cycle to modify a portion or a multiple distant portion of the source page.